 Back of Model 745T

-The Model 745T Digital Delay Generator offers users several options for triggering timing channels: External, Internal and Remotely.
+The Model 745T Digital Delay Generator offers users several options for triggering timing channels: External, Internal and Remotely (Remote trigger: only asynchronous Single-Shot).
 Externally trigger on the positive or negative slope of your trigger signal and select a level from 0.lV to 5.0V.
-Two internal trigger generators are adjustable from 0.25 Hz to 1 MHz in 1 Hz increments.
+Two internal trigger generators are adjustable from 0.25 Hz to 1 MHz in 1 Hz increments (note: it's possible to set the period by step of 5ns as well, the range is then 1µs to 4s by step of 5ns).
 These internal rep rate generators may be started by front panel pushbutton or remotely via your software interface.
 Either trigger mode may be set as one-shot or repetitive.

 The Model 745T Digital Delay Generator is housed in a compact design.
 The packaging dimensions are of 8.5" X 9.6" x 5.3".
 The convenient design allows two instruments (up to 16 channels) to fit side- by-side in a 19" rack mount (sold separately).
 This small footprint allows for many channels packed into a small space on a bench or in a rack system.
 Berkeley Nucleonics offers a variety of custom packaging options as well.
 For even tighter space constraints, ask about a cPCI card-level version of the Model 745T or a custom enclosure design.
 Multi-instrument applications may find that operating from a single master clock may be useful.
 The standard benchtop package can be mounted with one or two instruments in a 19" rack.